escapin/ElectionManager/README.md

 **Create Election** allows to create customized elections.
 Elements such as title, description, starting/ending time, question, and candidates can be set.
-In particular:
+Moreover, two more options can be selected:

 * _Publish list of voters_: This option shows the e-mail addresses of the voters who have voted in this election (but not what they have voted